chjj/blessed/README.md

   implementation, it's uncertain how much terminal performance this adds at the cost of overhead within node.
-- __resizeTimeout__ - Amount of time (in ms) to redraw the screen after the terminal is resized (default: 300).
+- __resizeTimeout__ - Amount of time (in ms) to redraw the screen after the terminal is resized (Default: 300).
 - __tabSize__ - The width of tabs within an element's content.
 - __autoPadding__ - Automatically position child elements with border and padding in mind (__NOTE__: this is a recommended option.
 It may become